ossamalafhel/kriir/docs/CONTRIBUTING.md

 ## Code of Conduct

 This project follows the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [conduct@kriir.com](mailto:conduct@kriir.com).
+Please report unacceptable behavior to the project maintainers.

 ### Our Pledge